 The bill proposes to give legal recognition to marriages by Humanists UK celebrants within three months of passage.
 Crossbench peer Baroness Meacher previously led amendments to the 2013 Marriage Act in support of the same outcome.

-In England and Wales, humanist marriages are not legally recognised, despite the law required to do so being on the statue books for more than six years.
+In England and Wales, humanist marriages are not legally recognised, despite the law required to do so being on the statute books for more than six years.
 During that time the Government has failed to enact it.
 This proposed bill is not the first time that peers have intervened on humanist marriage, with large cross-party support being heard in Parliament last year.

 Many peers and MPs support legal recognition of humanist marriage in England and Wales, accepting the human rights arguments that humanists should be allowed to have a legally recognised marriage in line with their beliefs, just as religious people are able to.
 Humanist marriages are now legally recognised in Scotland, Northern Ireland, and Jersey, as well as in neighbouring countries like the Republic of Ireland, with Guernsey currently in the process of extending legal recognition too.